-Arbiters having a direct conflict of interest in the dispute will exclude themselves as early as possible from the procedure.
+Arbiters with a direct conflict of interest in the dispute, including but not limited to cases where they represent one of the parties in the dispute, will exclude themselves as early as possible from the procedure.
 The next arbiter in the list will be put forward and will communicate with the parties.

-Should a conflict of interest become apparent at a later stage in the procedure, the arbiter concerned will immediately inform the parties.
-If either party then requests the removal of this arbiter from the dispute, the next arbiter in the list will be put forward and will communicate with the parties instead.
+Should a conflict of interest become apparent at a later stage in the procedure, the arbiter concerned will immediately inform the parties of the conflict of interest and of the option for the parties to request the removal of this arbiter from the procedure.
+If either party then requests the removal of this arbiter, the next arbiter in the list will be put forward and will communicate with the parties instead.
 Both parties will have to sign an indemnification statement with regards to the new arbiter.